Skip to content

 AI-generated documents are non-deterministic.
 Given the same inputs on two different occasions, they may produce different outputs.
 For compliance-critical documents, that variability is a liability, not a feature.

-Estate Engine uses deterministic templates written and approved by attorneys (or allows you to use your own templates, written and approved by you).
+The only software that makes sense for estate planners uses deterministic templates written and approved by attorneys, or allows you to use your own templates, written and approved by you.
 Every template produces the same output for the same inputs, every time.
 Every drafting decision is explicit and traceable.
 When a client or a court asks why the document says what it says, you can point to a specific choice, not a probability distribution.

 This isn’t a limitation relative to AI tools.
 It’s a deliberate design decision.
 For estate planning work, predictability isn’t a nice-to-have.
 It’s the standard of care.